secure-software-engineering/phasar/README.md

 After compilation using cmake the binary can be found right in the build directory.

+Use the command:

+$ bin/main --help

+in order to display the manual and help message.

 Please be careful and check if errors occure during the compilation of our framework.

 After having compiled ourframework running small test example seems adequate.